A History of Europe

 During his years in Vienna, Hitler drifted from one job to another, took an interest in German nationalism, and decided that the future of the German people lay with the kaiser's empire, not with the feeble Hapsburg monarchy and the multi-ethnic Austrian state.
 In 1913 he moved to Munich; one year later World War I broke out, and he became a corporal in the German army.
 Serving on the Western Front, he suffered a leg wound in 1916, was gassed in 1918, and was awarded the Iron Cross for carrying one of his superiors to safety (see also Chapter 14, footnote #10).
 The war ended with Hitler guarding Russian prisoners in a P.O.W. camp on the Austrian border.
 After Germany's defeat, there followed for Hitler "terrible days and even worse nights . . . my hatred rose against the originators of this deed."

 Since his job prospects were poor, Hitler stayed in the army after the war by joining the Bavarian Army's Intelligence/Propaganda section.
-In 1919 this unit sent Hitler to investigate the DAP, by attending one of their meetings.
+In September 1919 this unit sent Hitler to investigate the DAP, by attending one of their meetings.
 The meeting was held in the back of a beer hall, and about twenty-five people attended (no word on how many came just for the beer).
-The party founders, a locksmith named Anton Drexler and a journalist named Karl Harrer, did not have the skills to lead, nor did they have the resources to put their ideas into action.
-After listening for a while, Hitler decided this group was going nowhere, and got ready to leave, when another guest stood up and began making the case that Germany had no future as long as it was dominated by Prussians, so Bavaria should break away and join Austria in a new south German state.
+The party founders, a locksmith named Anton Drexler and a journalist named Karl Harrer, were a pair of losers who did not have the skills to lead, nor did they have the resources to put their ideas into action.
+After listening to the dull discussion for a while, Hitler decided this group was going nowhere, and got ready to leave, when another guest stood up and began making the case that Germany had no future as long as it was dominated by Prussians, so Bavaria should break away and join Austria in a new south German state.
 Well, Hitler had left Austria because his views were exactly the opposite, so he walked right to the front of the hall and gave an impassioned fifteen-minute speech, arguing that instead of leaving Germans divided between Germany and Austria, they should all be united in a pan-German superstate.
-Impressed by this oratory, Drexler gave Hitler a pamphlet explaining the DAP's platform, and invited Hitler to join.
+Impressed by this oratory, Drexler gave Hitler a pamphlet called My Political Awakening, which explained the DAP's platform, and invited Hitler to join.
 The next time Hitler had a sleepless night, he read the pamphlet, decided their ideas were very much like his own, and joined the party he was supposed to be spying on.
 He was the DAP's 55th member (later he claimed he was the 7th member, to give the impression he was with them from the start).
 In 1921 he became Der Führer--the leader.
+And that is how a small band of beer-guzzling bigots began marching down a path that would eventually set fire to the world, killing millions.

 The DAP/Nazis had a brief moment of glory in 1923, when General Erich Ludendorff joined them and they attempted to seize power in Bavaria (the so-called Beer Hall Putsch).
 However, the coup failed badly and Hitler got a six-month jail sentence, which he used to write down his personal philosophy in a book (Mein Kampf, meaning "My Struggle") that soon became the Nazi Bible.
 After he got out, Germany started to recover from both the war and the reparations, and the Nazis did so poorly during the next few years that few people took them seriously.
 Even in 1928, their best year before the Great Depression, they couldn't claim a membership of more than 100,000 or win more 3 percent of the vote; the latter only gave them a dozen of the 491 seats in the German parliament, the Reichstag.(6)